TripathiAjay/cocktails/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.

+# Steps to run the application
+1. open cmd(windows + r, then type cmd and enter), change current directory to cocktails folder
+2. install nodejs(if not present, check node version using command 'node -v')
+3. install angular cli version 10.2.0 using command(if a different version is pre-installed):
+	command: npm install @angular/cli@10.2.0
+4. install dependencies using command:
+	command: npm install
+5. host the application
+	command: ng serve -o
+6. application will be hosted on http://localhost:4200/cocktails

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.